 Volunteer experience

-Having been with the team for over six months, and completing over 70 hours of volunteering, Sumbal’ standout experience has beenthe ongoing opportunity to assist team members from different wards and departments with various tasks.
+Having been with the team for over six months, and completing over 70 hours of volunteering, Sumbal’s standout experience has beenthe ongoing opportunity to assist team members from different wards and departments with various tasks.
 Whether it's helping with administrative duties, organizing events, or resolving issues, it's always rewarding to receive their heartfelt thanks and know that my support makes a difference.”

 Being honest with her thoughts about volunteering with CNWL, she states that Volunteering with CNWL has been a truly rewarding experience.
 The good aspects include the opportunity to work with a dedicated team, the satisfaction of helping patients and staff, and the chance to develop new skills.”
 She goes on the say, “I appreciate the supportive environment and the meaningful connections I've made” and is open about the difficulties she has encountered trying to juggle her time: “The only challenge is managing my time between part-time work and studies, and I hate missing my days for volunteering”.
 But despite this, her “overall experience has been incredibly positive and fulfilling.”